Why Mykonos Still Deserves a Detour in 2026

 Mykonos is more than its beaches and palaces.
 Délos, 20 minutes by boat from Chora's old port, houses one of Greece's most important archaeological sites (Apollo sanctuary, mosaics, ancient theatre).
 Excursions depart mornings (9h start, 13h return, 20 € round-trip, site entry 12 €), the site closes afternoons and in strong winds.
 No hotels, no restaurants on the island, pack water and hat.

 Chora (the old town) deserves an evening, no more.
-White alleys, windmills of Kato Mili, Little Venice district (houses suspended over the sea) offer postcard photos, but daytime crowds and nighttime bar noise make the experience gruelling in high season.
+The white alleys, windmills of Kato Mili, Little Venice district (houses suspended over the sea) offer postcard photos, but daytime crowds and nighttime bar noise make the experience trying in high season.
 Prioritise late-afternoon arrival (17h-18h), sunset aperitif at Galleraki or Caprice Bar, dinner at Interni or Remezzo, then back to the hotel before midnight (when clubs fill up).

-Northern beaches (Agios Sostis, Fokos, Mersini) escape crowds and keep their wild character.
+Northern beaches (Agios Sostis, Fokos, Mersini) escape the crowds and keep their wild character.
 No organised sunbeds, no beach clubs, just sand, rocks and turquoise sea.
-Agios Sostis hosts Kiki's Tavern (arrive early), Fokos has a family taverna (Fokos Taverna, grilled fish, 30-40 € per person), Mersini stays deserted even in August.
-Access roads are narrow and unpaved on the last stretch, rental car essential.
+Agios Sostis houses Kiki's Tavern (arrive early), Fokos has a family taverna (Fokos Taverna, grilled fish, 30-40 € per person), Mersini stays deserted even in August.
+Access roads are narrow and unpaved on the last stretch, rental car required.

 Recommended Activities: